 A GCDF/CCSP is a person who works in any career development setting or who incorporates career development information or skills in their work with students, adults, clients, employees, or the public.
 A professional with this training has received in-depth instruction in a 120-hour class provided by a nationally qualified and certified trainer.
 This training is centered on 12 competencies which were developed by the National Career Development Association (NCDA), the professional association for career development.
 Successful completion of the class leads to two certificates: the GCDF from the Center for Credentialing and Education, a subsidiary of the National Board for Certified Counselors (NBCC) and the CCSP from the National Career Development Association NCDA's information on CCSP.

 As a participant, you will receive training in each of the competencies.
 Since the course content covers 12 important competencies, there is plenty of opportunity to build skills and knowledge in areas that are new to you, as well as enhance and develop those that you use every day in your work.
 The training at the UW-Madison is offered remotely.
-Attendance is required at class meetings on four specific days during the course.
+Attendance is required at zoom class meetings on four specific days during the course.
 The remainder of the course will be taught asynchronously.

 The course focuses on twelve career-related competencies, developed by a national team of experts and practitioners through the National Career Development Association.